nickerso/cellml-spec-sphinx-test/source/import-component-element-item.rst

-Import component element information items (referred to in this specification as import component elements) are element information items in the CellML 1.2 namespace with local name equal to component which appear as children of import elements.
+Import component element information items (referred to in this specification as import component elements) are element information items in the CellML 1.1 namespace with local name equal to component, which appear as children of import elements.

 Specific information items